Systematic study of $D_{s0}^{*}$(2317) in quark models: Results and discussions

+In this section, we mainly focus on the two-quark and four-quark mixing effects in $D_{s0}^{*}(2317)$, where we use the unquenched quark model to study the mass spectrum of the $D_s$ meson.
+In principle, the unquenched quark model requires re-adjusting parameters to incorporate the unquenched effects for all mesons, as these effects inevitably lower the meson masses, which would make the meson masses under the original model parameters inconsistent with experimental values.
+However, considering that the unquenched effects on the ground-state mesons, $D_s$ and $D_{s}^{*}$, are relatively small, we only adjusted the parameter $a_s$ in the spin-orbit interaction to ensure that the mass of $D_{s0}^{*}$ is above the $DK$ threshold, i.e., $a_s = 0.877$.

+In the unquenched calculations for the ground-state mesons $D_s$ and $D_s^{*}$, we found that their overall mass shifts are relatively small, 23 MeV and 29 MeV, respectively, with the components mainly consisting of the bare $c\bar{s}$ quark pair.
+Since $D_s^{*}$ has quantum numbers of $1^{-}$, there are many possible four-quark states that contribute to this quantum number, which are listed in Table \ref{try}.
+Therefore, the mass shift of $D_s^{*}$ is relatively large, reaching 29 MeV.

-Because the introducing of four-quark components to quark-antiquark states, the model parameters have to be adjusted, the adjusted parameters are listed in Table \ref{2317parameters}.
-The calculated results are shown in Table \ref{try}.
-From the table, one can see that the $S$- and $P$-wave $D_s$ mesons can be described well in the unquenched quark model.
-The dominant component for the ground states $D_s$ and $D_s^*$ is $c\bar{s}$, $\sim$ 97\%. which supports the validity of the quenched quark model in describing the ground state of hadrons.
-For the $P$-wave mesons, the contribution from meson-meson channels play an important role, the percentage of $c\bar{s}$ component in $D^{*}_{s0}(2317)$ and $D_{s1}(2460)$ is $\sim 43\%$ and $\sim 36\%$, respectively.
-The main component of $P$-wave meson is $S$-wave $D^{(*)}K^{(*)}$, other meson-meson channels have rather small contributions to $D_s$ meson properties.
-Our results agree qualitatively with that of other work~\cite{31,33,34,35,36}.
-In the following, a detailed analyses for two $P$-wave states are presented.
+For the $P$-wave mesons, the contribution from meson-meson channels plays an important role.
+The percentage of the $c\bar{s}$ component in $D^{*}_{s0}(2317)$ and $D_{s1}(2460)$ is $\sim 68\%$ and $\sim 67\%$, respectively.
+The main component of the $P$-wave meson is the $S$-wave $D^{(*)}K^{(*)}$, while other meson-meson channels have rather small contributions to the $D_s$ meson properties.
+Our results agree qualitatively with those of other works~\cite{31,33,34,35,36}.
+In the following, a detailed analysis of the two $P$-wave states is presented.

-The $D_{s1}$ in quenched quark model is $c\bar{s}$ state with $IJ^{P}=01^{+}$, because its energy is higher than $D_{s0}^*$, the spin of the state is expected to be 0, there is no contribution from spin-orbit interaction.
-So we can estimate the $P$-wave excitation energy from kinetic energy, $2460-1968=492$ MeV.
-As shown in the Table \ref{mesonmass}, the mass of $D_{s1}^{\prime}$ in quenched quark model is close to the experimental value of $D_{s1}(2460)$, and the quark content is $c\bar{s}$ with quantum numbers $IJ^P=01^+$, the unquenched masses is almost the same as that of quenched mass.
-In unquenched quark model, the percentage of $c\bar{s}$ of $D_{s1}(2460)$ is about 36\%, and the main components of meson-meson channels are $S$-wave $D^{(*})K^{(*)}$.
-The contribution from $D_s\phi$, $D_s^*\phi$ and $D_s^*\eta^{\prime}$ is very small due to the OZI rule violation.